 Ask yourself a few questions: How far from the airport do I live or work?
 Will I have an opportunity to eat before driving to the airport?
 If I miss the parking or rental car shuttle by seconds, will I have enough time to wait for the next one, or am I going to be sprinting across the lot trying to hail down the driver?

 The same thing goes for your arrival.
 Although travelers may sometimes save by booking flights to smaller, more out-of-the-way airports (especially in when flying on discount airlines in many European countries), it's important to weigh thrift against travel time.
 One of our editors saved some money by booking a Ryanair ticket to Barcelona's secondary airport in Girona (instead of Aeroport de Barcelona, the city's main hub).
 But she ended up taking an hour-long bus ride to get from the Girona airport to Barcelona's city center -- an inconvenience that eclipsed what she saved on the ticket.

 Five Worst Trip Planning Mistakes (and How to Avoid Them)

 Connections Are Key

 Add a connection to your itinerary and plenty could go wrong that wouldn't have happened had you booked a nonstop flight.
-Connections mean additional planes and additional opportunities for delays of those extra planes.
+Connections mean additional planes and additional opportunities for delays.
 Connections also mean that your bags are being moved and mauled, which creates more occasions for your property to be lost or damaged.
-God forbid you miss a connection and your bags don't -- or vice versa.
+God forbid you make a connection and your bags don't -- or vice versa.

 A connection will disrupt your sleep, too.
 If you're the type to take a sleep aid in transit, you know that there's nothing more miserable than surfacing from the depths of a Dramamine-induced slumber to slouch off the plane, lumber through the airport to a new gate and endure another complete boarding process.